MeasureFloorPlanMeasure a floor plan

 ANSI Z765 compliance notes

 ANSI Z765-2021 requires that GLA be measured to the nearest square foot and include only above-grade, finished, heated and cooled space.
-The methodology used by MeasureFloorPlan.com — tracing the exterior perimeter and excluding non-qualifying areas — is consistent with ANSI Z765 requirements.
+The methodology used by MeasureFloorPlan.com: tracing the exterior perimeter and excluding non-qualifying areas.
+Is consistent with ANSI Z765 requirements.

 For multi-level homes, each floor is measured separately.
 Stairwells count on the floor where the stairs originate.
 Finished attic space above the knee wall counts if it meets the ceiling height requirement (at least 7 feet for more than 50% of the floor area).